tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 * The value of `AUC` ranges from `0` to `1`.
 A model whose predictions are `100%` wrong has an `AUC = 0.0`; in contrast, a model whose predictions are `100%` correct has an `AUC = 1.0`.

-Open the unsolved version of the Jupyter notebook and highlight the following while you live code the demo.
+Open the unsolved version of the Jupyter notebook and highlight the following while you live-code the demo.

 * For this demo, we will use a dataset that contains anonymous information about `284807` credit card transactions made by European credit cardholders in September 2013 to create a fraud detection model using a deep neural network.